Update: I understand this is the first time this flight has been done by foot launching off the mountain!

 On the final glide when I knew I’d make it back, I was overwhelmed and had to blink away tears knowing I still had to land and needed clear vision for that!
 I couldn’t hold my head up and had to rest it on my base tube looking up sparingly to make sure I was going in the right direction.

 I had a decent landing but at the expense of severely cramping my arms and shoulders.
-I have a partially torn rotator cuff that contributed to my left arm being weak and feeling like I tore my tricep.
 My hands went numb, tingling either from the bone-chilling cold of being at around 7,000′ for the last 2.5 hours or from the severe cramps shooting down my arms.

 It was such a reward to do the flight on a day that so many people flew and landed at LMFP that I could share the accomplishment with the great community of pilots we have in this area and many friends I had yet to see since I’ve moved back.
 It was a flight I’ll never forget and probably the most difficult flight I’ve had.
 If you’re a hang gliding nerd like me, read more details below.

 The big take away for me is about sticking it out and putting yourself in the right position for when the day gets good.
 Also, about recognizing when the day is good and you can be more aggressive and when the day is winding down and you need to slow down too and stop in climbs that are slower than you had been climbing in during the peak of the day.

 It took me the same amount of time to go 5.5 miles as it took me to go 28 miles!
 That was the difference between the valleys (starting in Lookout and going into the Sequatchie was better conditions) and the time of day.
 See the different periods of the flight above in the graph A, B, and C.